HuFY-dev/EECS487FinalProj/README.md

 Used [`LLaMA-2-hf`](https://huggingface.co/meta-llama/Llama-2-7b-hf) by [Meta](https://ai.meta.com/llama/) with the HuggingFace [`transformers`](https://huggingface.co/docs/transformers/index) Library.
 For optimization, HuggingFace [`accerelare`](https://huggingface.co/docs/accelerate/index) library was used to quantize the LLM. [`wandb`](https://wandb.ai/) is used for logging and monitoring performance.
 Used the [`SQuAD_v2`](https://huggingface.co/datasets/squad_v2) dataset with the HuggingFace [`datasets`](https://huggingface.co/docs/datasets/index) library

+For some early experiments, refer to `experiments.ipynb`, for experiments related to in-context learning with LLaMA-2, refer to `llama-icl.ipynb`, for in-context learning examples, refer to `icl_examples.json`, to replicate our result, run the script `icl.py` by following the steps below:

 ## Requirements

 Run: